Loading, please wait...

 Medium: $200 - $750

-Cost to install an electrical outlet varies greatly by region.
+Cost to install an electrical outlet varies greatly by region (and even by zipcode).
 Get free estimates from electricians in your city.